His Heart Belongs to DADA?

 Instead, Voldemort revoked them altogether, and gave the assignment to Malfoy, only instructing Snape to keep out of the way.

-And speaking of the Malfoys; Voldemort entrusted the Diary to Lucius Malfoy at the very same time he sent Snape into Hogwarts to “spy”.
+And speaking of the Malfoys; Voldemort now appears to have entrusted the Diary to Lucius Malfoy at very much *exactly* the same time he sent Snape into Hogwarts to “spy”.
 I doubt that this was a coincidence.
 I’m not sure I want to even try to contemplate what was on the menu for the school once Voldemort succeeded in killing little Harry Potter and completing his planned set of Horcruxes.

-But, I do suspect that Tom isn’t likely to have put one of his Horcruxes, particularly not that one, into someone else’s hands unless he was getting ready to deploy it.
+But, I do suspect that Tom isn’t likely to have put one of his Horcruxes, or at any rate not that one, into someone else’s hands unless he was getting ready to deploy it.

 Was the Diary supposed to pass from Malfoy, to Snape, to some expendable child in the school, and thereby raise some havoc on Dumbledore’s turf?
 With Dumbledore’s murder to be accomplished under cover of the resulting uproar, and the school closed as a result?
 It’s a possibility.